-A preliminary study was performed to test a potential change in therapeutic efficacy of 5-FU in a combination with that same mannan that decreased toxicity of the drug in healthy animals (see the first study described in " -- Toxicity Studies," above).
-The study was motivated by the desire to test the possibility that the mannan might diminish both toxicity and efficacy in parallel, if the mannan were merely competing with 5-FU for binding with cells, healthy or cancerous.
-Results of the study demonstrated, however, that the same mannan that may decrease toxicity of 5-FU may also increase efficacy of the drug when the drug combined with mannan is administered into cancer-carrying animals.
-In this study, we ascertained a decrease in tumor size following administration of 5-FU alone as well as administered, the time for the tumor to quadruple in size in the animals increased from 24 days (5-FU alone administered) to 56 days (5-FU/mannan combination administered) relative to 12 days for control animals (no drug administered).
+A preliminary study was performed to test a potential change in therapeutic efficacy of 5-FU in a combination with Davanat-1, which had decreased toxicity of the drug in healthy animals (see the first study described in " -- Toxicity Studies," above).
+The study was motivated by the desire to test the possibility that Davanat-1 might diminish both toxicity and efficacy in parallel, if the Davanat-1 were merely competing with 5-FU for binding with cells, healthy or cancerous.
+Results of the study demonstrated, however, that Davanat-1, which may decrease toxicity of 5-FU, may also increase efficacy of the drug when the drug combined with Davanat-1 is administered into cancer-carrying animals.
+In this study, we ascertained a decrease in tumor size following administration of 5-FU alone as well as administration of the 5-FU/Davanat-1 combination.
+When the 5-FU/Davanat-1 combination was administered, the time for the tumor to quadruple in size in the animals increased from 24 days (5-FU alone administered) to 56 days (5-FU/Davanat-1 combination administered) relative to 12 days for control animals (no drug administered).

 The above efficacy study was conducted by Southern Research Institute in Birmingham, Alabama.
 Southern Research Institute is an independent, not-for-profit contract research organization that is not affiliated with our company.
-Please see " -- Research" below, for further information about Southern Research Institute.
+Please see "Research" below, for further information about Southern Research Institute.